I. Discipline Philosophy

 Members serving on the Youth Board, Peer Ministry Team, or other specific leadership role are expected to set an example insofar as conduct goes.
-Violations of the by-laws, code of conduct, and instructions of the director may be considered more serious because of these members’ positions.
+Violations of the by-laws, code of conduct, and instructions of the Youth Minister may be considered more serious because of these members’ positions.
 Consequences as such may be more severe for these members.
-Discipline violations are not to be confused with failure to carry out assigned duties in the capacity as an office holder.
-Failure to carry out assigned duties shall be dealt with through impeachment or removal from office by the director as outlined in the by-laws.
+Conduct violations are not to be confused with failure to carry out assigned duties in the capacity as an office holder.
+Failure to carry out assigned duties shall be dealt with through the process to remove office-holders outlined in the by-laws.

 VI.
 Major Offenses

 Major offenses include, but are not limited to the following.
 Major offenses are automatic grounds for expulsion.

 1. repeated violations of the code of conduct, especially after warnings and prior consequences

 2. unauthorized departure from an activity